 Many subjects!
 Throughout the course you study a number of topics that will complement your studies in other subjects such as Spanish, History, English Language/Literature, Business, Art and Media Studies.

-Examinations Component 1: Speaking Nonexam assessment: 21-23 minutes (including 5 minutes preparation) - 60 marks (30% of A Level).
-Component 2: Listening, Reading and Translation 2 hours 30 minutes - 100 marks (50% of A Level).
-Component 3: Critical and analytical response in writing (closed-book) 2 hours - 40 marks (20% of A Level).
-Introduction to your subject This exciting and challenging course offers you the opportunity to develop your spoken and written skills as well as your knowledge and understanding of the rich Francophone culture.
+Component 1: Speaking, Non-exam assessment: 21-23 minutes (including 5 minutes preparation) - 30% of the qualification (60 marks).

+Component 2: Listening, Reading and Translation -2 hours 30 minutes - 50% of the qualification (100 marks).

+Component 3: Critical and analytical response in writing (closed-book) - 2 hours - 20% of the qualification (40 marks).

+This exciting and challenging course offers you the opportunity to develop your spoken and written skills as well as your knowledge and understanding of the rich Francophone culture.

 You will study a wide range of topics from French history, culture, politics, sociology and literature.

 You will also undertake an individual research project in the second year of the course.
 You will be required to identify a subject or a key question which is of interest to you and that relates to a country or countries where French is spoken.

 Alongside the French speaking lessons, A Level students benefit from dedicated one-to-one time of individual conversation with a French speaking national.
 This provides students with the unique opportunity to refine their pronunciation of the language and gain self-confidence in speaking the foreign language.

-Course content Being a young person in French-speaking society: Families and citizenship Changing family structures; being a good citizen, Youth trends and personal identity; Education and employment opportunities.
-Understanding the French-speaking world: Regional culture and heritage in France, Festivals, Media, art, film and music.
-Diversity and difference.
-Migration and integration Reasons for migration; Cultural identity and marginalisation; Cultural enrichment and celebrating difference; Discrimination and diversity Life for those who are discriminated against.
-The cultural dimension in occupied France the political context of theatre and cinema productions; 1945-1950 Rebuilding and restructuring society in post-war years.
+Being a young person in French-speaking society: Families and citizenship, changing family structures; being a good citizen,

+Youth trends and personal identity: Education and employment opportunities.

+Understanding the French-speaking world: Regional culture and heritage in France, festivals, media, art, film and music; diversity and difference.

+Migration and integration reasons for migration; Cultural identity and marginalisation: Cultural enrichment and celebrating difference; Discrimination and diversity; Life for those who are discriminated against.

+The cultural dimension in occupied France; the political context of theatre and cinema productions; 1945-1950 Rebuilding and restructuring society in post-war years.

 Geography

 Are you interested in: Human and physical patterns and processes?

 Head of subject: Mr McSherry

-Exam board: Pearson Edexcel

 Exam code/s: 9GEO

-Entry requirements for A Level: Standard Hautlieu entry requirements.